 Offer in Compromise

-Lynx Tax Advisors helps individuals and businesses evaluate whether an Offer in Compromise may be realistic before moving forward.
+Lynx Tax Advisors helps individuals and businesses evaluate whether an Offer in Compromise may be appropriate, review financial information, and develop a strategy based on IRS guidelines and the taxpayer’s specific circumstances.

-Led by former IRS Revenue Officers, our firm understands how IRS collection cases are reviewed, how financial information is analyzed, and what the IRS looks for when considering a settlement proposal.
+Led by former IRS Revenue Officers, our firm understands how Offer in Compromise cases are reviewed internally, how reasonable collection potential is calculated, and what factors may impact approval or denial.

-Schedule a consultation to discuss whether an Offer in Compromise may be an option for your tax situation.
+Schedule a consultation to discuss your situation and determine whether an Offer in Compromise may be an appropriate option.

 What Is an Offer in Compromise?